 2. Purpose and scope of video surveillance policy

-This policy establishes the mechanisms for using the video surveillance system, as well as the measures adopted by CCAT SG to protect the personal data and privacy of the persons in the CCAT SG premises and in its immediate vicinity.
+This policy establishes the mechanisms for using the video surveillance system, as well as the measures adopted by CCAT to protect the personal data and privacy of the persons in the CCAT premises and in its immediate vicinity.

 3. Ensure the operation of the video surveillance system in accordance with the legal provisions regarding privacy and data protection

 3.1.
 Review of the current system

 The procedures of the CCAT company are reviewed periodically, to ensure compliance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of data. of these data and repealing Directive 95/46 / EC (General Data Protection Regulation)

 CCAT processes the images in accordance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of these data and repealing the Directive 95/46 / EC (General Data Protection Regulation).